What really is a Visa Run from UAE?

 A Visa Run from UAE is when your tourist visa or visa on arrival is expiring and you need to exit the country and re-enter immediately to activate a new tourist visa.
-If your tourist or visitor visa is expiring, check how much overstay fines you would have to pay using our UAE Overstay Fine Calculator.
+If your tourist or visitor visa is expiring, check how much overstay fines you would have to pay using our UAE Overstay Fine Calculator, before you decide to do your visa run out of UAE.

 Only specific nationalities get visa on arrival.

-My awesome experience with Go Tours Dubai.
+My awesome experience with Go Tours Dubai for a Visa Run from UAE.
 Here are your options for the rides:

 - Shared Van